xcomagent95/Geosoftware2021/README.md

 The following actions are provided:

 **newLocation:**
-The newLocation function add a new location to the locations collection in the mongoDB.
-A location needs to have a nameID, an URL, a description, and a                   geometry.
+The newLocation function adds a new location to the locations collection in the mongoDB.
+A location needs to have a locationID, an URL and a geometry.
+The locationID must be unique.
 It can be called with "http://localhost:3000/add/newLocation".

 **newTour:**
-The newTour function add a new tour to the tours collection in the mongoDB.
+The newTour function adds a new tour to the tours collection in the mongoDB.
 A tour needs to have a tourID, and a list of locations comprising the tour.
+The tourID must be unique.
 It can be called with "http://localhost:3000/add/newTour".

 ## Update-Router:

 **updateLocation:**
+the updateLocation function updates an existing location in the locations collection in the mongoDB.
+To update an existing location the "old" locationID is needed.
+The locationID, the URL and the geometry can be redefined.
+The "new" locationID must be unique.
+It can be called with http://localhost:3000/add/updateLocation

 **updateTour:**
+the updateTour function updates an existing tour in the tours collection in the mongoDB.
+To update an existing tour the "old" tourID is needed.
+The tourID and the loactions comprising the tour can be redefined.
+The "new" tourID must be unique.
+It can be called with http://localhost:3000/add/updateTour

 ## Delete-Router: